At some point in their fitness journey, most gymgoers ask, “How do I get a 6 pack?”

 1. Reduce your body fat percentage.

 No matter how well developed your core muscles are, they’ll never “pop” if they’re covered by too much fat.
+Thus, reducing your body fat percentage (below ~12% for guys and ~22% for girls) is the best way to get abs to stand out.

-2. Do the right types of exercises.
+2. Do the right ab exercises.

 To get a well-developed six pack, you need to include two types of exercises in your training: